LeDDGroup/scroll-utility/README.md

 `direction` is the direction of the scroll action.
 Vertically or(and) horizontally.
 Default vertical.

+`interruptScroll`: whether or not to interrupt a smooth scroll on user scroll or any other scroll that occurs.

-If no `duration` then it will be like 0.
+If no `duration` then it will be 0.

-If no `offset` then it will be like 0.
+If no `offset` then it will be 0.

 If no `percent` it will not be like 0, just will not affect scroll.

 If no `element` it will not affect scroll.

+If no `interruptScroll` it will be true by default.

 ### Detecting if is scrolling
 You can get if its currently scrolling: